Los Angeles Brain Injury Lawyer

 Traumatic brain injuries can be broken down into primary and secondary.
 Primary brain injury refers to the sudden injury to the brain that may occur at the moment of impact with an object, during a car accident, due to a fall, or from a gunshot wound.
 This marks the primary injury to the brain as caused by the event.

-Secondary traumatic brain injury refers to the changes to the brain that occur hours or days after the initial, primary brain injury.
-These typically cause steps or stages of changes in the brain that further destroys the brain tissue, causing serious, debilitating injuries.
+Secondary traumatic brain injury refers to the changes to the brain that occur hours or days after the initial primary brain injury.
+These typically cause steps or stages of changes in the brain that further destroy the brain tissue, causing serious, debilitating injuries.

 • Intracranial hematomas, when a ruptured blood vessel leads to the collection of blood in brain tissues or empty spaces